ASM700/adventure512/README.md

 ### Object interaction

 For now, there is only one object, a key.
 You can type `take key` and `drop key`.
-The description changes from `Entrance
+The description changes from

+`Entrance
 A key is here`

 to just

-`Entrance`.
+`Entrance`

 Taking and dropping the key sets a byte to 1 and 0.

 ### Pack (inventory)